Lunken Airport: History

-The airport manager was fired in 2004, following an attempt to solicit commercial flights from the airport.
+In April 2004, Flamingo Air sought a permit from the city to operate a commuter airline service.
+However, significant negative reaction from the local community resulted in the airport manager being fired and the possibility of future airline service banned.
+However, as a compromise for the corporate aviation based there, the city approved the lengthening of the runway to 7,000 ft.

 Today the old control tower is home to the Lunken Cadet Squadron of the Civil Air Patrol, and is the oldest standing control tower in the United States.
 The property also contains public recreation areas, including an 18-hole golf course, playgrounds, and walking/biking paths on the levee surrounding the airfield.
 In 2009 Ultimate Air Shuttle began operations at Lunken with a flight to Chicago–Midway, and has since expanded to four cities, including Chicago, New York, Charlotte, and Cleveland.
 Currently, many Cincinnati-area companies base their aircraft at the airport due to its proximity to downtown Cincinnati, but most airlines use Cincinnati/Northern Kentucky International Airport.
 Various proposals have taken place to add air service to the airport, including by Allegiant Air, which started operations at CVG instead, and Flamingo Air, which did not happen.

+The city was informed by FEMA in 2007 that the 5 mi long levee protecting the airport from flooding was too short for federal standards and would be decertified.
+Following claims in 2014 that the city hid this from affected residents, it countered that it held an open house at the time and had attempted to solicit a federal grant for repairs in 2009.

 A proposal to demolish 45 to 60 t-hangars and replace them with a corporate hangar was called off in 2018 after opposition from local pilots and the AOPA.
 The same year, a fixed-base operator called Waypoint Aviation began operations out of a new 40,000 ft2 hangar at the airport.

 In 2021, the Mutual UFO Network announced that it was moving to the airport from California.
 A report released in 2024 noted that Lunken was operating at half capacity and suggested that the city should lease it to Cincinnati/Northern Kentucky International Airport.
 Concurrently, the new airport manager moved forward with plans for a new customs office, the closure of runway 3L/21R and the removal of an old hangar.
 The following year, it was announced that planning had begun to potentially install equipment for electric aircraft at the airport.

+Plans to demolish Hangar 3 were announced in April 2026.